Professor Stefan Katzenbeisser

 How can critical infrastructures in a networked world be protected against cyber attacks?

 Professor Stefan Katzenbeisser holds the Chair of Computer Engineering at the University of Passau.
-He conducts research on cyber security in embedded systems, on secure critical infrastructures and on technical data protection.
-He is spokesperson of the new research cluster "ForDaySec - Security in everyday digitalisation", which is funded by the Bavarian Science Ministry and where researchers from computer science, law and sociology have come together to develop new types of technical procedures to provide security in day-to-day digital life.
-Besides participating in research projects on secure mobility, he is also involved in the research initiative "6G Research and Innovation Cluster (6G-RIC)" which is coordinated by Fraunhofer HHI and aims to develop mobile telecommunication systems of the sixth generation by pushing back the limits of technology.
+He researches cyber security in embedded systems, critical infrastructures and technical data protection.
+He is spokesperson of the research cluster "ForDaySec - Security in everyday digitalisation", which is funded by the Bavarian Science Ministry.
+Besides participating in research projects on secure mobility, he is also involved in the research initiative "6G Research and Innovation Cluster (6G-RIC)".
+Since November 2023, Professor Katzenbeisser has been a representative of the DFG Review Board “Security and Dependability, Operating, Communication and Distributed Systems”.

 I would call much of what the media labels as cyberwar, like the Anonymous campaigns, digital protest.
 Not every cyberattack should be considered the onset of a cyberwar.
 I would use the term very cautiously as well.
 Because it can have devastating consequences for all those involved.
 To me, the risk is that a "real" cyberwar will dramatically affect the civilian population.